Towards Deeper Understanding of Camouflaged Object Detection: Our Method

 \textbf{Training and Testing Pipeline:} Given the input image $x$, the ranking model with parameters $\theta^{(2)}$ is updated with the weighted rank loss $\mathcal{L}'_{rank}$.
 We define the \enquote{camouflage localization and segmentation loss} $\mathcal{L}_{dualT}$, which is then used to update $\{\theta^{(1)},\theta^{(3)},\theta^{(4)}\}$, and is defined as:

 where $\beta$ is used to control the contribution of the refined predictions, and empirically we set $\beta=1$.
 At test time, our model can directly output $\{s_{\text{ins}},s_r\}$ from the ranking model, and the refined camouflage localization map $s_l^{\text{ref}}$ and segmentation map $s_b^{\text{ref}}$ from the \enquote{COR \& COL} module and \enquote{COR \& COD} module respectively.
-We show the detailed training and testing pipelines of our framework in Algorithm \ref{alg_train} and \ref{alg_test}.